Side effects and sex

 How soon can I start having sex again?

-Sex is just another form of physical activity.
-You should be fine to have sex if you can walk a mile on the flat in about 20 minutes or climb two flights of stairs comfortably.
+Sex is another form of physical activity.
+You should be fine to have sex if you can walk a mile on flat ground in about 20 minutes or climb 2 flights of stairs comfortably.

 How can I reduce my anxiety about having sex?